log OUSD A&S - DCTC - Home

 Endless Opportunities to Make an Impact

-Building National Security Leaders Today and for Tomorrow
+Building National Security Leaders Today and Beyond

 • The Defense Civilian Training Corps (DCTC) will educate and develop exceptional scholars to become digitally literate future leaders, capable of collaborating across disciplines and with the private sector to procure and protect strategically significant technologies.